Kyuu-Ji/htb-write-up/luke/write-up-luke.md

 $conn = new mysqli($dbHost, $dbUsername, $dbPassword,$db) or die("Connect failed: %s\n". $conn -> error);
 ```

-Now we got some credentials we are going to test on every login page we found but none of them
+Now we got some credentials that we are going to test on every login page we found, but none of them work.

 ## Checking Node.js Express Framework (Port 3000)